DAXGRID/open-ftth-notification/README.md

-# OpenFTTH notification
+# OpenFTTH notification server

-OpenFTTH notification, is a socket server, that is only purpose is to rebroadcast notifications between the OpenFTTH system components.
+A socket server, that is only purpose is to rebroadcast notifications between the OpenFTTH system components.